Unsupervised Diffusion and Volume Maximization-Based Clustering of Hyperspectral Images: Conclusion

-Additionally, much of the error in D-VIC's clusterings may be corrected through by incorporating spatial information into its labeling.
-Such a modification of D-VIC may improve performance on datasets with spatially homogeneous clusters~\cite{murphy2019spectral, polk2021multiscale, fauvel2012advances,ghamisi2013spectral,fang2015classification, tarabalka2009spectral, mohan2007spatially}.
-Moreover, it is likely that varying the diffusion time parameter $t$ in D-VIC may enable the detection of multiple scales of latent cluster structure: a problem we would like to consider further in future work~\cite{murphy2021multiscale, polk2021multiscale, gillis2014hierarchical}.
-Finally, we expect D-VIC may be modified for \emph{active learning}, wherein ground truth labels for a small number of carefully selected pixels are queried and propagated across the image~\cite{maggioni2019LAND, murphy2020spatially}.
+Additionally, much of the error in D-VIC's clusterings may be corrected by incorporating spatial information into its labeling.
+Such a modification of D-VIC may improve performance on datasets with spatially homogeneous clusters~\cite{murphy2019spectral, murphy2020patch, polk2021multiscale, fauvel2012advances,ghamisi2013spectral,fang2015classification, tarabalka2009spectral, mohan2007spatially}.
+Moreover, it is likely that varying the diffusion time parameter $t$ in D-VIC may enable the detection of multiple scales of latent cluster structure, a problem we would like to consider further in future work~\cite{murphy2021multiscale, polk2021multiscale, polk2022diffusion, gillis2014hierarchical}.
+Additionally, we expect D-VIC may be modified for \emph{active learning}, wherein ground truth labels for a small number of carefully selected pixels are queried and propagated across the image~\cite{maggioni2019LAND, murphy2020spatially}.
+Finally, we expect that D-VIC (or one of the extensions described above) may be modified for change detection in remotely-sensed scenes~\cite{camalan2022change}.